 - a.
-Let the DG834 auto-detect the type of Internet connection you have and configure it. - b.
+Let the DG834G auto-detect the type of Internet connection you have and configure it.
+See "Auto-Detecting Your Internet Connection Type" on page 3-9 for instructions. - b.
 Manually choose which type of Internet connection you have and configure it.
+See "Manually Configuring Your Internet Connection" on page 3-15 for instructions.

 These options are described below.
-In either case, unless your ISP automatically assigns your configuration automatically via DHCP, you need the configuration parameters from your ISP you recorded in "Record Your Internet Connection Information" on page 3-4.
+In either case, unless your ISP automatically assigns your configuration automatically via DHCP, you need the configuration parameters from your ISP you recorded in "Record Your Internet Connection Information" on page 3-3.